Salman Khan: 2018–present: Career fluctuations

-He next did a cameo in Pathaan, reprising his eponymous role as Tiger.
+In 2023, he did a cameo in Pathaan, reprising his eponymous role as Tiger.
 The same year, he starred in Kisi Ka Bhai Kisi Ki Jaan, the remake of Veeram, directed by Farhad Samji.
-The film received mixed reviews and turned out to be another failure for the actor.
+The film received mixed reviews and did average business.
 Khan next reprised his role as Tiger in Tiger 3 (2023), as part of the YRF Spy Universe.
 Made on a budget of ₹300 crore, the movie went on to gross over ₹466.63 crore worldwide to emerge a hit venture.
 Despite the success, Tiger 3 underperformed compared to its prequels.

-After making cameos in Singham Again and Baby John in 2024, Khan starred in AR Murugadoss' action film Sikandar (2025).
+After making cameos in Singham Again and Baby John in 2024, Khan starred in AR Murugadoss' action film Sikandar in 2025.
 Chirag Segal of News18 praised Khan's action sequences and chemistry with Rashmika Mandanna, who is 31 years his junior, but noted his limited emotional range in dramatic scenes.
-Rahul Desai of The Hollywood Reporter was critical of the movie and Khan's performance as "alpha-male-saviour", stating that "Khan's version of reality is too detached from storytelling to affect the viewers."
-It became Khan's biggest flop since Yuvvraaj (2008).
-Khan will next appear in the film Battle of Galwan, playing the role of Colonel B. Santosh Babu alongside Chitrangada Singh.
-Currently in the filming stage, the film will be released in early or mid-2026.
+Rahul Desai of The Hollywood Reporter was critical of the movie and Khan's performance as "alpha-male-saviour", stating that "Khan's version of reality is too detached from storytelling to affect the viewers.".
+Overall, the film received negative reviews from the critics and became Khan's biggest flop since Yuvvraaj (2008).

+Khan will next appear in a film about the 2020 Galwan Valley clash between Indian and Chinese troops, Maatrubhumi: May War Rest in Peace, playing the role of Colonel B. Santosh Babu alongside Chitrangda Singh; it was originally going to be called Battle of Galwan.